-This short-lived series tried to apply the ideals of the '60s youth culture to the American Revolution.
-Jeremy Larkin, Isak Poole, Henry Abington and Elizabeth Coates were members of "the Yankee Doodle Society", a rebel group based in Chester, Pennsylvania in 1777.
+Jeremy Larkin, Isak Poole, Henry Abington, and Elizabeth Coates were members of "the Yankee Doodle Society", a rebel group based in Chester, Pennsylvania in 1777.
 Reporting directly to General Lafayette, the team operated as spies behind British lines.
-Jeremy was the son of Chester's Tory mayor, who hid his political ideas behind a facade of disinterested pacifism.
-Elizabeth was a liberated woman ahead of her time and Isak was an ex-slave.
+Jeremy was the son of Chester's Tory Mayor, who hid his political ideas behind a façade of disinterested pacifism.
+Elizabeth was a liberated woman ahead of her time, and Isak was an ex-slave.
 The brains of the group was Henry, a big fan of Benjamin Franklin (whom he resembled), and always able to invent whatever device or scheme the group needed to finish their missions.Written by

 Marg Baskin <email@example.com>

 14 of 14 people found this review helpful.

 Was this review helpful to you?